wolfpup-software/gateway/README.md

 gateway <path_to_configuration_file>
 ```

-Execute the following to generate a self-signed certificate and `gateway`.
+Execute the following to generate a self-signed certificate and run `gateway`.

 ```
 bash gateway/generate_tls.sh